 If you have your child read to you, let them go at their own pace and listen when they pause on certain words.
 Make sure to ask them questions about what they are reading so you can confirm that they actually understand.

 However you choose to spend reading time, make sure your child is engaged and wants to come back for more!

 6. Play literacy games

 There are many online and offline reading games available to help children improve their skills.
 Gamified learning often works well in engaging even the most reluctant learners.
 This is because it incorporates an element of fun in the learning process.
 Whether you purchase games, or make them yourself, we do encourage you to use fun learning games as a teaching method.

 We prioritize gamification at Night Zookeeper!
 There are a range of different learning games to help improve reading skills.

 Depending on their age and reading level, your child will be able to practice phonics, sight words, typing and reading comprehension.
 For instance, in one of our learning games Vincent’s Gallery, the game presents images to students and challenges them to select the word that best represents the picture.
 This game is just one of our growing collection of picture-led comprehension games developed with younger learners in mind.

 In Penguins Paragraphs children are presented with grade-level digital storybooks.
 The texts have missing words and the child needs to use comprehension skills to determine where the missing words go.

 So there you have it!
 Six different ways to teach your child to read!
 If you try incorporating some of these methods into your own teaching, let us know how it goes!
-Your child can try improving their reading with a free trial of Night Zookeeper - click here to find out more!
+Your child can try improving their reading with a free trial of Night Zookeeper.
+Check out our reading and writing program!